MisterSzled/Poly-Strat-Defi-Futures/README.md

 - percentageRiskedPerTrade
     - Defines the percentage of your *wallet*, not position, that will be lost in the ideal hit of the calcuated stop loss point

+- reverse
+    - Flips the indicated signals from the strat

 - profitFactor
     - Factor to be used to scale up the Take Profit point after base calculation